RahulDamineni/my-swiggy.in-usage/README.md

 ## Privacy
 * All personally identifiable information (viz., firends' names/ house addresses etc) are obsolete.
 * Financial markers are obsolete too.
-* So, I feel comfortable sharing my date – however, be responsible with it.
+* So, I feel comfortable sharing my data – however, be responsible with it.